juanfont/headscale/docs/about/faq.md

 [installation guide using community packages](../setup/install/community.md).

 For convenience, we also [build Docker images with headscale](../setup/install/container.md).
 But **please be aware that we don't officially support deploying headscale using Docker**.
-We have a [Discord channel](https://discord.com/channels/896711691637780480/1070619770942148618) where you can ask for Docker-specific help to the community.
+On our [Discord server](https://discord.gg/c84AZQhmpx) we have a "docker-issues" channel where you can ask for Docker-specific help to the community.

 ## Why is my reverse proxy not working with headscale?

 We don't know.
 We don't use reverse proxies with headscale ourselves, so we don't have any experience with them.
-We have [community documentation](../ref/integration/reverse-proxy.md) on how to configure various reverse proxies, and a dedicated [Discord channel](https://discord.com/channels/896711691637780480/1070619818346164324) where you can ask for help to the community.
+We have [community documentation](../ref/integration/reverse-proxy.md) on how to configure various reverse proxies, and a dedicated "reverse-proxy-issues" channel on our [Discord server](https://discord.gg/c84AZQhmpx) where you can ask for help to the community.

 ## Can I use headscale and tailscale on the same machine?